14 Top-Rated Weekend Getaways from Boston

 The easiest way to get to Nantucket is to fly from Boston via Cape Air, or you can drive to Hyannis and take the ferry over.
 It will take a few hours either way, so this trek is best made on a long weekend.

 Most hotels on Nantucket are located in town.
 The Veranda House along with the historical Jared Coffin House are centrally located and within walking distance to the harbor and a wide selection of restaurants in all price ranges.
+They're known as part of the Nantucket Resort Collection.

 5. Block Island, Rhode Island